 Somerset Region Planning Scheme

 The Somerset Region Planning Scheme came into force on 1 March 2016.
-The scheme has been amended three times since its initial adoption.
-The most recent amendment to the Somerset Region Planning Scheme involved a Major Amendment and Administrative Amendment and came into effect on 2 November 2020.
+The scheme has been amended four times since its initial adoption.
+The most recent amendment to the Somerset Region Planning Scheme involved an Administrative Amendment and came into effect on 17 December 2021.

 Economic Support Initiative